 Jesus said that he came that all may have life, and have it to the full.
 Jesus opened the gate to all people, so that all may participate in life to the full.
 He authorized all people to participate fully in life, use their gifts and follow their calling.
 All people, regardless of race, marital status, sexual preference or gender.
 All people.

-Jesus compares those who do not go through the gate to thieves who hop the fence and steal, kill and destroy.
+Jesus compares those who do not go through the gate to thieves who hop the fence and steal, kill and destroy (John 10:10).
 Do you know of any leaders or authorities who steal, swindle, or manipulate others to get rich from their followers?
 Do you know any public speakers who hurt or destroy their followers by insulting, maligning, and belittling them?
 Any influencers who condone racism or sexism?
 Are any religious institutions complicit with emotional, spiritual or physical abuse?
 Jesus said that a corrupt person will bring forth evil fruit and that we can identify them by their actions (Matthew 7:17).
 We can know who is a good gatekeeper and who is a thief who hopped the fence.

 Some have said we need to get rid of gatekeepers because so many bad gatekeepers have silenced people and blocked them from living life to the full.
 Social media has few gatekeepers, and we can see that giving everyone a voice can either work for good or harm.
 Censorship is a form of gatekeeping that limits messages that someone considers to be false or harmful.
 Having a good gatekeeper is better than having no gatekeeper.

-Gatekeeping is an enormous responsibility.
-How do you decide who to limit or censor and who to allow to speak and lead?
-In churches, the authority to decide comes from the Bible.
-However, some say the Bible limits women's freedoms while others say that it does not.
-Those who say women are restricted from certain roles generally believe in a male hierarchal system, sometimes called complementarianism.
-Those who say the Bible does not limit women in any way are usually called Christian mutualists or egalitarians.
-There is biblical backing for both extremes, and I introduce the biblical rationale for each in my book The Sword: A fun way to Engage in healthy debate on What the Bible Says about a Woman’s Role.
+Those who say women are restricted from certain roles generally believe in a male hierarchal system, sometimes called Complementarianism.
+Those who say the Bible does not limit women in any way are usually called Christian Mutualists or Egalitarians.
+There is biblical backing for both extremes, and I introduce the biblical rationale for each in my book The Sword: A Fun way to Engage in Healthy Debate on What the Bible Says about a Woman’s Role.

-r them.
+Some people are too hurt or broken to be able to enter the abundant life that Jesus offers.
+They need an advocate to open doors for them.
 The Bible tells husbands to "Treat your wife with understanding as you live together.
 She may be weaker than you are, but she is your equal partner in God's gift of new life."
 (1 Peter 3:7 NLT).
 This verse asks men to set aside their advantages because women and men are equal heirs in God's kingdom.

-Many biblical stories show Jesus empowering women and men both as students, followers, patrons, disciples and apostles.
-As a gatekeeper, Jesus opened
+Many biblical stories show Jesus empowering women and men as students, followers, patrons, disciples and apostles.
+As a gatekeeper, Jesus opened the gate to those who had previously been excluded from studying or public speaking.

 Do we need a gatekeeper?
 Yes, if it's a good gatekeeper who follows Jesus' example, and welcomes people so that they may have life and have it to the full.